2020-07-28

 Static sites are getting very popular, and for a good reason: they are performant and you can build one for free.

 Eleventy is a new static site generator that you can use to build a website and host it on Netlify.
-The great thing about 11ty (as it's also called) is that it's very lightweight and doesn't impose you anything.
-You can decide your folder structure, libraries, and way of doing things.

 In this post I’m going to show you how to build a (simple) website with Eleventy and deploy it on Netlify.